Garum: Manufacture and export

 The manufacture and export of garum was an element of the prosperity of coastal Greek emporia from the Ligurian coast of Gaul to the coast of Hispania Baetica, and perhaps an impetus for Roman penetration of these coastal regions.
 Although garum was a staple of the Roman Empire's cuisine, few production sites are known to have existed in the Eastern Mediterranean.
 In 2019 a small 1st-century factory was discovered near Ashkelon.
 A 2013 storm uncovered Neapolis, a major center of garum production, at Nabeul in Tunisia.

 Pliny the Elder spoke of a type of garum that Roman Jews may have used, as normal garum may not have contained exclusively kosher seafood.
 In the ruins of Pompeii, jars were found containing kosher garum, suggesting an equal popularity among Jews there.

 Each port had its own traditional recipe, but by the time of Augustus, Romans considered the best to be garum from Cartagena and Gades in Baetica.
 This product was called garum sociorum, "garum of the allies".
 The ruins of a garum factory remain at the Baetian site of Baelo Claudia (in present-day Tarifa) and Carteia (San Roque).
 Other sites are a large garum factory at Gades (Cadiz) and at Málaga under the Picasso museum.

 Garum was a major export product from Hispania to Rome, and gained the towns a certain amount of prestige.
 The garum of Lusitania (in present-day Portugal) was also highly prized in Rome, and was shipped directly from the harbour of Lacobriga (Lagos).
 A former Roman garum factory can be visited in the Baixa area of central Lisbon.
 Fossae Marianae in southern Gaul, located on the southern tip of present-day France, served as a distribution hub for Western Europe, including Gaul, Germania, and Roman Britain.
 Garum factories were also located in the province of Mauretania Tingitana (modern Morocco), for example at Cotta and Lixus.

 Umbricius Scaurus' production of garum was key to the economy of Pompeii.
 The factories where garum was produced in Pompeii have not been uncovered, perhaps indicating that they lay outside the walls of the city.
 The production of garum created such unpleasant smells that factories were generally relegated to the outskirts of cities.
 In 2008, archaeologists used the residue from garum found in containers in Pompeii to confirm the August date of the eruption of Mount Vesuvius.
 The garum had been made entirely of bogues, fish that congregate in the summer months.

 Cuisine

-When mixed with wine (oenogarum, a popular Byzantine sauce), vinegar, black pepper, or oil, garum enhanced the flavor of a wide variety of dishes, including boiled veal and steamed mussels, even pear-and-honey soufflé.
+When mixed with oenogarum (a popular wine-based Byzantine sauce), vinegar, black pepper, or oil, garum enhanced the flavor of a wide variety of dishes, including boiled veal and steamed mussels, even pear-and-honey soufflé.
 Diluted with water (hydrogarum) it was distributed to Roman legions.
 Pliny (d.
 79) remarked in his Natural History that it could be diluted to the colour of honey wine and drunk.